 What She Would Send to Her Friend: Kay wrote many letters in her life—to her parents, her husband, her staff, and even subscribers to the Post.
 Several of these letters appeared in her autobiography, magnifying her fascinating life story even more.
 One of her dearest friends and letter companions was Warren Buffett, the person who helped her learn the Post’s business more than anyone.

 Where She Would Instagram: The Plaza Hotel.
 Fun fact: Kay was a close friend of novelist Truman Capote.
 They were such good friends that he threw his glamorous Black and White Ball in Kay’s honor in New York City in 1966.
 In spite of her shyness, she said, “Though I obviously appreciated it and loved the role, I was terribly nervous.
 I felt like an ancient debutante! … Once I forgot all the excitement outside and the party really started, it became great fun.”
 The Black and White Ball became the event that, according to Vanity Fair, “heralded the emergence of another, more raucous one, devoted to publicity, celebrity, and big money.”

-Tweet This: Katharine “Kay” Graham was the first female publisher of a major American newspaper, and America’s first female Fortune 500 CEO #anewlady
+Tweet This: Katharine “Kay” Graham was America’s first female Fortune 500 CEO #anewlady